 - Are you willing to date another single parent?
 He/she should be able to understand and empathize with your situation, but finding time to spend together can be a real problem if your custody schedules don’t match.

 - Have you talked to your children about the fact that you’re considering (or have already started) dating again?
 Be prepared for negative reactions: the kids may view your dates as competition for your love and attention, and it will certainly destroy their hopes that you and your ex will get back together.
 Ask yourself these questions when deciding whether to let your kids know that you’re dating:

 - Have your children dealt with their feelings of sadness or anger about the divorce?
 Some children just need time and support from their parents and friends, while others require professional assistance to adjust to the changes in their family.
 If one of more or your children is not coping well, either delay dating or delay telling them about your dating until they have successfully dealt with their emotions.

 - You may be ready to date again, but are your children ready to accept a new adult into their lives?
 Some children are more upset about the divorce than either parent.

-- Do you have excellent lines of communications with your children?
-Are you certain that your child tell you if he/she were feeling concerned or threatened – either by the fact of your dating or your choice of dates?
+- Do you have excellent lines of communication with your children?
+Are you certain that your child tells you if he/she were feeling concerned or threatened – either by the fact of your dating or your choice of dates?

 - Have you thought about when you should introduce a new love interest to your children?
 You should be sure that the relationship is serious and committed on both parts before telling your children.
 The last thing they need is a revolving door of new “uncles” or “aunts” who will disappear from their lives as suddenly as they appeared.